YuukanOO/uniformcss.com/get-started/introduction/installation.md

 <link rel="stylesheet" href="https://www.jsdelivr.com/package/npm/uniformcss" />
 ```

-> Unlike the native installation, using the pre-packaged version of Uniform will only allow for customizations for attributes such as fonts, sizes and colors, you will get access to advanced customization options such as prefixing, custom variants, and custom breakpoints etc.
+> Unlike the native installation, using the pre-packaged version of Uniform will only allow for customizations for attributes such as fonts, sizes and colors, you will not get access to more advanced customization options such as prefixing, custom variants, and custom breakpoints.

 ---

-### Install with NPM
+## Install with NPM

-<h4><span class="w-6 h-6 mt-8 mr-2 inline-flex align-items-center justify-content-center font-sm font-600 leading-none bg-silver-200 leading-1 text-black radius-round">1</span> Install the UniformCSS node package</h4>
+<h4><span class="w-24 h-24 mr-8 inline-flex align-items-center justify-content-center font-sm font-600 leading-0 bg-silver-200 leading-1 text-black radius-round">1</span> Install the UniformCSS node package</h4>

 Run the following command to install Uniform as a package.